Semiconcave functions in Alexandrov's geometry

 hence the result.

 \noi(\ref{two-equal-ends}) follows from the second inequality in lemma~\ref{lem:grad};

 \noi(\ref{two-ends}) follows from (\ref{two-equal-ends}) and (\ref{one-end}). \qeds

-\paragraph*{Passage to the limit.} The next lemma states that gradient curves behave nicely with Gromov--Hausdorff convergence, i.e. a limit of gradient curves is a gradient curve for the limit function.
+\paragraph*{Passage to the limit.} The next lemma states that gradient curves behave nicely with Gromov--Hausdorff convergence; that is, a limit of gradient curves is a gradient curve for the limit function.

 \begin{thm}{\bf Lemma.} Let $A_n \GHto A$, $A_n\in \Alex^m(\kappa)$, $A_n\ni p_n\to p\in A$.

 Let $f_n\:A_n\to \RR$ be a sequence of $\lambda$-concave functions and $f_n\to f\:A\to \RR$.